drmonaali/MstrClaraIntegration/README.md

 # MstrClaraIntegration
-This python code is created to integrate MicroStrategy with Clarabridge
+This code is created to integrate MicroStrategy with Clarabridge